 - Mother may be returning to work or retiring and have other plans for her life.

 You may see yourself in these dynamics.
 It certainly was my story.
-When I had my daughter, I was living in a different city from my family, without the help I needed and didn’t know how to ask for.
-I didn’t know that I would feel utterly alone and unsure of myself most days or that part of my preparation for motherhood should have included adjusting my relationship with my mother—on top of buying the crib and taking the parenting classes.
+When I had my daughter, I was living in a different city from my family.
+And without the help I needed and didn’t know how to ask for.
+I didn’t know that I would feel utterly alone and unsure of myself most days.
+Or that part of my preparation for motherhood should have included adjusting my relationship with my mother—on top of buying the crib and taking the parenting classes.

 Instead, I expected my mom to read my mind about what I needed from her.
 As the first daughter to have a baby, there was no roadmap for either of us.
 To make matters more complicated, my mother had just gotten her first full-time job and was less available than ever before.
 The combination of me not being able to ask for what I needed from her and not knowing what I needed made me resentful.
 All I knew was that I felt disappointed and unsupported in our relationship and remained silent.